List of Cyborg 009 characters: 00 Cyborgs

+The main protagonist.
 Cyborg 009, formerly Joe Shimamura, is considered the most advanced of the nine 00-Number Cyborgs, possessing the most refined cyborg body of the team.
 He possesses superhuman strength, durability, and agility, and has mechanical lungs that allow him to breathe underwater.
 His most prominent ability is Acceleration Mode (加速装置, Kasoku Sōchi), the power to temporarily move at a speed so fast that everything else looks like a statue to him, which is triggered by a switch embedded in one of his molars.
 In Acceleration Mode, Joe must take care touching or moving anything, as the extreme air friction causes inanimate objects to rapidly heat up and burn and living beings can be seriously injured or killed.
 Additionally, repeated use of Acceleration Mode in a short period tires him out.
 During Conclusion: GOD'S WAR, 001 unlocks his latent psychic abilities, granting him teleportation.

 Joe is originally from Japan, although he is actually half-Japanese.
 His unseen father was presumably a soldier in the US Army stationed in Japan after World War II.
 A delinquent youth who was shunned by his peers because he was a hāfu, he escaped from a juvenile detention facility before being captured by Black Ghost.
 In the 2001 anime, his mother dies on the steps of a Catholic church in Kanazawa soon after giving birth to him.
 The priest takes him in as an orphan, where he grows up alongside his fellow orphans and friends Mary Onodera, Shin'ichi Ibaraki, and Masaru Oyamada.
 When he turned 18, his mentor was killed by Black Ghost, with the organization taking orphans to use in their cyborg experiments.
 Joe was wrongfully blamed, being captured by Black Ghost while he is on the run from the police.
 In the 1960 and 1980 film versions, Joe was a famous racer, nicknamed "Hurricane Joe", who gets into a crash and is recovered by Black Ghost (similar to 004's origin), who then adds several body enhancements during the process of being turned into a cyborg.
+He generally acts as the field leader of the team, directing them in combat with 001 and Dr. Gilmore's guidance.